Wind Turbines in a field of sunflowers are maintained and repaired by graduates on Northeastern's Wind Technology program.

-The Wind & Industrial faculty have work experience that range from wind turbine repair and maintenance, wind site construction, industrial repair and maintenance, manufacturing and fabrication, programmable logic controller (PLC) integration, site safety lead, management, and team leadership.
-The instructors have brought that day-to-day work ethic and safety culture to the classroom.
+Our experienced instructors have energy production work experience, ranging from wind turbine repair and maintenance, wind energy projects, industrial repair and maintenance, manufacturing and fabrication, programmable logic controller (PLC) integration, site safety lead, management, and team leadership.
+With their real-world work experience firmly under their belts, they've brought an invaluable safety culture into each lesson as well – fostering not only learning but also trust!

 Call and talk with one of the instructors before registering for classes.